 The Dukates were a leading family of the City Party, and deeply resented Michael being supplanted by his mother’s new husband.
 Though they were unable to prevent Romanus’ accession to power, they were determined to undermine his reign.
-Romanus was aware how precarious was his perch, which could only be made secure by a military victory: as a hero-emperor he could stand against the Doukates on his own.
-In 1070, he decided to stabilize the eastern frontier by means of a massive military response to the constant Turkish raids; one that would drive the invaders out of Roman lands for a generation.
+Romanus was aware how precarious was his perch, which could only be made secure by a military victory: as a hero-emperor he could stand against the Dukates on his own.
+In 1070, he decided to stabilize the eastern frontier by means of a massive military response to the constant Turkish threat, which would drive the invaders out of Roman lands for a generation.

-Romanus spent the year mustering troops from all over the Empire, assembling the combined forces of the European and Asiatic Themes: the Banda (companies) of professional kataphraktoi, the heavy cavalry that were the backbone of the imperial army.
-In personal attendance upon the Emperor were those Imperial Guard regiments were stationed in or around the capital, Constantinople.
-These were collectively referred to as “Tagmata”.
+Romanus spent the year mustering troops from all over the Empire, assembling the combined forces of the European and Asiatic Themes: the Banda (companies) of professional kataphractoi, the heavy cavalry that were the backbone of the imperial army.
+In personal attendance upon the Emperor were those Imperial Guard regiments stationed in or around the capital, Constantinople.
+These were collectively referred to as the “Tagmata”.
 Mostly comprised of regiments of kataphractoi, these also included units of klibanophoroi, the super-heavy armored lancers that were the iron core of the emperor's strike force.
-Many of these guard regiments dated back to the Emperors Diocletian and Constantine, but a more recently raised force was the storied Varangian Guard.
+Many of these guard regiments dated back to the Emperors Diocletian and Constantine.
+But a more recently raised force was the storied Varangian Guard.
 Raised by Basil II, these were axe-wielding Scandinavian and Russian heavy infantry.
 Famed for their giant stature and ferocious courage, they were much feared and respected in the east; and formed the Emperor's personal bodyguard, always attendant upon his person.

-The total Roman force Romanus took east was 60,000 strong; and represented nearly every soldier available to the Emperor at the time.
-To appease his Dukate rivals, he was forced to appoint as his second-in-command young Andronikus Dukas; cousin of his co-Emperor, Michael.
-A young dandy of the city devoid of military experience, this promotion of a political enemy to high command was to have disastrous results in the coming campaign.
+The total force Romanus took east was 60,000 strong; and represented nearly every soldier available to the Emperor at the time.
+To appease his Dukate rivals, he was forced to appoint as his second-in-command a young dandy of the city, Andronikus Dukas; cousin of his co-Emperor, Michael, and a man devoid of military experience.
+This promotion of a political enemy to high command was to have disastrous results in the coming campaign.

 Unbeknownst to Romanus, the Turkish Sultan and his army were at that very moment marching directly upon him.
 Earlier in the year, Alp Arslan (“The Mountain Lion”) had made peace overtures.
 But Romanus needed a victory, not a negotiated settlement.
 He rejected the Sultan’s offer, and now Alp Arslan was coming to give Romanus what he desired: a great and decisive battle.

-Roman scouting was unaccountably poor, and the first indication the Romans had that a large Turkish army was in the vicinity was when foraging parties were driven-in by lage parties of aggressive Turkish horse archers.
-A considerable force of Roman regular cavalry, under Basilakes, Dux of Theodosiopolis (a Roman fortress town near the eastern frontier, now the modern Turkish Erzurum) was dispatched to drive off what was thought to be just bands of Turkish raiders.
+Roman scouting was unaccountably poor, and the first indication the Romans had that a large Turkish army was in the vicinity was when foraging parties were driven-in by large, aggressive bands of Turkish horse archers.
+A considerable force of Roman regular cavalry, under Basilakes, Dux of Theodosiopolis (a Roman fortress town near the eastern frontier, now the modern Turkish Erzurum) was dispatched to drive off what was thought to be just small groups of Turkish raiders.
 Instead, Basilakes blundered into the Sultan’s army, and his force was annihilated.
 Another contingent under Nikephoros Byrennios, commander of the forces of the European Themes, was dispatched to aid Basilakes.
 These too were roughly handled, and retreated back into the Imperial Camp.